If you want to continue your nursing education beyond your LVN Program, you may want to consider the LVN to ADN Bridge program.

 What are the requirements for admission to an LVN to ADN Bridge Program?

 Admission requirements for an LVN to ADN Bridge program vary based on the school you choose.
 Some common requirements include the following.

-- A Licensed Vocational Nursing license from the state your school of choice is located in.
+- A Licensed Vocational Nursing license from the state your school of choosing is located in.

-- Completion of one full year on the job experience as an LVN.
+- Completion of one full year on the job as an LVN.

 - A complete resume summarizing your educational and job experience.
 Job experience must include employer, job title, start / end dates, job responsibilities, and types of patients worked with.

 - A high school diploma and official transcript, or GED.

 - Official transcript(s) from the school(s) where you completed your LVN program coursework and other colleges you have attended.